SandroFTW/QShift32/README.md

 # QShift32 - ESP32 based timing retard quickshifter module for motorcycles
-This project is basically a big revision of my other project "quickshiftuino".
+This project is basically a new revision of my other project "quickshiftuino".
 The differences are pretty big though, so I decided to create a new repository.

 "**quickshiftuino**" had 2 channels that could cut the power to the ignition coils on the high side (P-Mos).